Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Dinner Templates and Smart Snacks

-Templates: baked fish with roasted vegetables, cod with lentils, or skinless poultry over cannellini beans.
-For snacks, pre-portion nuts, pair fruit with yogurt, or use hummus with raw veggies instead of processed bars.
+Templates: baked salmon with steamed broccoli, cod with lentils, or skinless poultry over cannellini beans.
+For snacks, pre-portion nuts, pair fruit with low-fat Greek yogurt and berries, use hummus with raw veggies instead of processed bars, or make a quick vegetable-and-tofu stir fry.
+Lunch can be as simple as a quinoa salad with black beans to keep the focus on whole foods and healthy fats.

 “Small, consistent swaps beat occasional extremes — repeatable meals build real progress.”